 - The Ugandans are friendly people that avoid conflict.
 No wonder Uganda was named one of the friendliest countries in the world.

 - We never felt threatened in Uganda.
 Even after sitting in standstill traffic in downtown Kampala at night.
 However, it is still a developing nation so be sure to use common sense.

-- The national Park Costs for foreign registered cars is insanely high.
-Non residents can expect to pay $40 per day for park entry and $150 per vehicle per day.
+- The national Park Costs for foreign registered cars are insanely high.
+Non-residents can expect to pay $40 per day for park entry and $150 per vehicle per day.

 - Guess what?
 We sold our car in Entebbe!
 Read here to see what that experience was like.

 Plan Your Trip to Africa

 - Travel Insurance: We don’t travel without travel insurance and neither should you.
 You never know what can happen while traveling so it’s best to be prepared.
 HeyMondo provides excellent short-term and long-term travel insurance plans.

 - Travel Waterbottle: When we’re uncertain about the water supply we use our Grayl Purifier.
 It’s come in exceptionally handy around Africa.